-After four years away from the White House, Dr. Jill Biden could be back as First Lady.
-Here’s what you should know about the teacher, married to 2020 Democratic nominee Joe Biden.
+After four years away from the White House, Dr. Jill Biden is back as First Lady.
+Here’s what you should know about the teacher, married to President Joe Biden.

 1. She was set up with Joe by his brother.
 Joe said at the DNC that his brother told him about a woman he’d “like a lot.”
 He called up Jill, who actually had another date scheduled that night, and asked her to cancel — and she did.
 Just a few years earlier, Joe had lost his wife and baby daughter in a car crash, leaving him the sole parent of sons Beau and Hunter Biden.